neyhartj/sequence_handling/README.md

 The `Deduplication.sh` script processess and de-duplicates the SAM files generated from the `read_mapping_start.sh` script.
 This uses [_Samtools_](http://www.htslib.org/) and [_Picard Tools_](http://broadinstitute.github.io/picard/)

 **NOTE: This script has not been tested, use with caution**

 ___

+## Other Scripts

+### plot\_cov.R

+The `plot_cov.R` script is the graphical brains behind the `Plot_Coverage.sh` script.
+The latter will automatically call upon the former to create the coverage plots based off coverage maps.
+One needs to neither open this script nor run it from the command line to generate coverage plots unless one has desires to change the graphical parameters.

+___